abbott567/blog/src/posts/rising-disability-statistics/content.md

 title: Rising disability statistics
 permalink: '/blog/{{title|slugify}}/'
+date: 2021-11-03
+dateModified: 2021-11-03
+tags:
+  - accessibility
 meta:
   description: >-
     Analysis of the UK statistics which shows disability is on the rise.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2021-11-03
-dateModified: 2021-11-03
-tags:
-  - accessibility
+      alt: "A bar chart showing a rising trend in statistics.
+It is depicted as a dystopian city where the bars are high rise buildings, placed on on a broken island floating in the sky."
   excerpt: |
     The number of people in the UK living with a disability is rising.

     It's currently accepted that in the UK it is around 1 in 5 people, or 20%.
 And, from 2012 to 2019, there has been a further 3% increase in the 'official statistics'.

     The number of children reported to have a disability has risen 2%, from 6% to 8%

     The number of working age adults reported to have a disability has risen 3%, from 16% to 19%.

     The number of adults over State Pension age reported to have a disability has risen 1%, from 45% to 46%.

     Those are the facts.
 Based on [2011/2012 GOV.UK Disability Facts and Figures](https://www.gov.uk/government/publications/disability-facts-and-figures/disability-facts-and-figures) and [2019/2020 GOV.UK Family Resources Survey](https://www.gov.uk/government/statistics/family-resources-survey-financial-year-2019-to-2020/family-resources-survey-financial-year-2019-to-2020#disability-1).
 The rest of this post is mainly my thoughts, and definitely up for debate!
 ---

 # {{title}}